 Knowledge transfer mentoring is particularly common in STEM (science, technology, engineering and maths) fields where skills shortages compel organisations to accelerate the development of less experienced people to fill critical positions.

 So whilst knowledge transfer mentoring is clearly valuable, a new Opinium Research study commissioned by AAT (Association of Accounting Technicians) found that while workers across all industries recognised that having a mentor can help them to upskill and set goals, only 13 per cent currently has one.

-The survey also found that just 22 per cent of the organisations they surveyed currently run a mentoring programme – and only five per cent of employees working in hotel, leisure and entertainment said they currently receive mentoring.
+The survey also found that just 22 per cent of the organisations they surveyed currently run a mentoring program – and only five per cent of employees working in hotel, leisure and entertainment said they currently receive mentoring.

-28% of employees who work in organisations that don’t currently operate a formal mentoring programme would like them to.
+28% of employees who work in organisations that don’t currently operate a formal mentoring program would like them to.
 While over half (51%) of all employees believe it is companies who should lead in the area of setting up and maintaining mentoring relationships, with just 17 per cent believing the onus should rely on the individual.

 It is the financial services industry which has the most employees who would like to become a mentor themselves (46%).
-Yet only 31 per cent of organisations in financial services currently run a formal mentoring programme, although this drops to just 13% of those working in hotels and leisure.
+Yet only 31 per cent of organisations in financial services currently run a formal mentoring program, although this drops to just 13% of those working in hotels and leisure.